OpenInterpreter/01/OS/README.md

 ### `/app`

-The `app`'s job is to be the interface between the user and the interpreter.
-This could be text only, audio, video, who knows.
+The `app`'s job is to be the interface between the user and the interpreter (text in).
+This could be text only, audio, video, who knows, but it becomes LMC messages or plain text.

 For the first version, I think we should just handle audio in/out.
 So the `app`'s job here is to: